passivsystems/protean/README.md

 ![Protean - evolving api's](/public/resource/img/logo.png?raw=true "Protean - evolving api's")

-# Protean
+# About

-Take control of your RESTful API's.
-Test them, simulate them, document how to use them and figure out how failure affects your architecture.
+Evolve RESTful API's.
+Encode them, simulate them, document how to use them, test them and figure out how failure affects your architecture.
 No invasive changes to your code base.
-Swap API behaviour out real time over the network.

 * Simulate API's with a portable concise JSON like language
 * Hotswap API behaviour on the fly over the network